JunhuaLiu0/starter-hugo-academic/content/authors/admin/_index.md

 I am currently a second-year data science student from the Chinese University of Hong Kong.
 I have committed myself to computer science research and innovation.

-His research interest originated from multimedia applications, like 3D vision, virtual reality, multimedia system and multimoding.
+His research interest originated from multimedia applications, like 3D vision, virtual reality, multimedia system and multi-modal.

 He is currently a research assistant in INML supervised by [Prof.Fangxin Wang](https://scholar.google.com/citations?user=DrcEuSkAAAAJ&hl=zh-CN) focused on multimedia system and VR.
-Besides, He is also a research assistant in Harvard supervised by [Prof. Huazhe Xu](https://scholar.google.com/citations?user=VwYoZ6gAAAAJ&hl=zh-CN), and work with [Prof. Jiashun Wang](https://scholar.google.com/citations?user=VwYoZ6gAAAAJ&hl=zh-CN).
+Besides, He is also a research assistant in Harvard supervised by [Prof. Huazhe Xu](https://scholar.google.com/citations?user=VwYoZ6gAAAAJ&hl=zh-CN), and work with [Prof. Jiashun Wang](https://scholar.google.com/citations?user=VwYoZ6gAAAAJ&hl=zh-CN), focused on 3D motion generation and 3D reconstruction.

 I will apply for Ph.D. degree at the end of 2023.